john-hen/demo-MyST-docstring/docs/overview.md

 *any* place to resolve the reference.
-[Alternatively][myst_autodoc], we can write ``[`Class1`](Class1)`` and ``[`action`](Class2.action)`` to create links to [`Class1`](Class1) and [`action`](Class2.action) with a more Markdown-y syntax.
+[Alternatively][myst_autodoc], we can write ``[`Class1`](Class1)`` and ``[`action`](Class2.action)`` to create links to [`Class1`](Class1) and [`action`](Class2.action) with a more Markdownian syntax.

-Some people like to document the API within the hand-written general documentation as they go along.
+Some people like to document the API within the general documentation as they go along.
 So instead of just referring to {any}`Class1`, they pull in its doc-string somewhere in the text:

 ```{autoclass} package.classes.Class1
     :noindex: